SOPHIE H carefully designs its products within the framework of a sustainable approach:

 - SOPHIE H collections are produced in France whenever possible or, in any case, in the European Union.
 Respect for workers is indeed a key value for SOPHIE H. Hence, shorter distances reduce transport-related pollution and the use of conservation’s chemicals required for long-distance transport of clothes.
 These products are regularly accused of causing allergenic issues and other skin problems.

-What fabrics do we use ?
+What do we use for our products?

 We pay specific attention to find the best materials to achieve the finest clothes with minimal impact on ourselves and our planet.
 We monitor and test the latest developments in fabrics production, from recycled materials to new environment friendly raw materials or new dyeing processes.